RESEARCH SCIENTISTS & OFFICERS:

-John Scott is an Honorary Research Fellow with CSIRO Land and Water and an Adjunct Professor in the School of Animal Biology at the University of Western Australia.
+John Scott is an Honorary Research Fellow with CSIRO Land and Water and an Adjunct Professor in the School of Biological Sciences at the University of Western Australia.
 John’s main research interests include the ecology, management, and biological control of invasive plants in Australia, principally on weeds with origins in countries around the Mediterranean basin and southern Africa.
 His recent research includes risk assessments for potential weeds and the adaptation responses required for weeds under climate change.
 Publications: [Google Scholar] [ResearcherID]

 Laura Fagan is a Visiting Scientist with CSIRO Land and Water and a Development Officer at the Department of Agriculture and Food Western Australia.
 Laura trained as an entomologist in Canada and worked as a scientist in New Zealand on integrated pest management and biosecurity.
 Her current work involves developing mobile phone apps to engage community in e-surveillance for managing pests and diseases in Australia.
 Her other interests include invasion science, farm biosecurity and conservation management.
 Publications: [ResearchGate] Other links: [MyPestGuide] [DAFWA homepage]

 Timm Dobert is a Volunteer Fellow with CSIRO Land and Water.
 Timm is continuing to develop his research interests on the impacts of fragmentation and global change on tropical forest biodiversity.
 This work builds on Timm’s PhD research that he completed in our team in 2015.
 Publications: [Google Scholar] [ResearchGate] Other links: [LinkedIn]